Time Well Spent

 If you’re interested in nurturing a better relationship with yourself AND having a buzzing social life, you could try with short periods of solitude that involve enjoyable stuff, like reading or listening to music, and gradually increase that time as you grow more comfortable.
 Then you could try incorporating mindfulness which can help you become more present and comfortable with your own thoughts; challenge those negative thoughts and try questioning their reasoning for being there, do they serve you well?
 If not, try to replace them with thoughts that are more in alignment with who and what you are, and how far you’ve come.
 Try giving yourself examples of times you’ve faced adversity yet still came through for yourself, advocated for yourself, and see how this feels in your body.

 Find activities you genuinely enjoy doing alone, such as painting, writing, or gardening.
-I wrote an article on hobbies a while ago.
-There’s lots of great ideas in here if you wanted to check this out, it’s here.
+I wrote an article on hobbies a while ago, titled: Hobbies-The Importance of Having Them.
+There’s lots of great ideas in it.
 The company of others isn't inherently negative—it’s a part of life.
 However, developing comfort with solitude can deepen self-understanding, build independence, and contribute to a stronger, more resilient individual.
 Find what works for you of course, and go out, get crazy, do the things that light you up, create the connections, build your LIFE how you want to see it and LIVE it, live in it fully.
 Just don’t lose yourself along the way, build that relationship with YOU first.
 Finding the balance will come, especially through compassion for your experience of life and your needs.

 Relationship to Self